Parameter (pmrf.Parameter)

 Examples

-import pmrf as prf import jax.numpy as jnp # A simple, single-valued parameter, initialized with a float p1 = prf.Parameter(value=1.0e-12, name='C1') # This parameter can be used in calculations directly (scaling is done during casting) impedance = 1 / (2j * jnp.pi * 1e9 * p1) print(f"Impedance: {impedance}") # A parameter that is fixed and will not be optimized during a fit p2 = prf.Parameter(value=50.0, fixed=True, name='Z0') # A parameter with a uniform distribution prior # Factory functions are a convenient way to create these p3 = prf.Uniform(min=0.9e-9, max=1.1e-9, name='L1') # The parameter's value is initialized to the mean of the distribution print(f"Initial value of L1: {p3.value}")
+import pmrf as prf import jax.numpy as jnp # A simple, single-valued parameter, initialized with a float p1 = prf.Parameter(value=1.0e-12, name='C1') # This parameter can be used in calculations directly (scaling is done during casting) impedance = 1 / (2j * jnp.pi * 1e9 * p1) print(f"Impedance: {impedance}") # A parameter that is fixed and will not be optimized during a fit p2 = prf.Parameter(value=50.0, fixed=True, name='Z0') # A parameter with a uniform distribution # Factory functions are a convenient way to create these p3 = prf.Uniform(min=0.9e-9, max=1.1e-9, name='L1') # The parameter's value is initialized to the mean of the distribution print(f"Initial value of L1: {p3.value}")

 - value: Array

-- prior: Distribution | None = None
+- distribution: Distribution | None = None

 - fixed: bool = False